EberlyODL/phys010sjv11/how_a_nuclear_reactor_works.md

 ## Controlling the Chain Reaction

-We control the chain reaction by inserting a bar of cadmium, which absorbs the neutrons (see Fig. "Cadmium Bars")
+We control the chain reaction by inserting a bar of cadmium, which absorbs the neutrons (see Fig. "Cadmium Bars") - thus slowing down or speeding up the chain reaction in a controlled way.
+These are known as the "control rods".

 [ciscode|rev=1|tool=elmsmedia|item=833|entity_type=node|render=display_mode|display_mode=image]

 ## Nuclear Waste

-If it was just for U-235, nuclear waste would be small, but, of course, the fuel bar contains U-238 which can also absorb neutrons.
+If  the only nuclear waste was U-235, nuclear waste would be small, but, of course, that is not the only thing around.
+The fuel bar contains mostly U-238 which can also absorb neutrons.
 When it does, it becomes Plutonium-239 (see Fig. "P-239 Radioactive Waste").

 [ciscode|rev=1|tool=elmsmedia|item=834|entity_type=node|render=display_mode|display_mode=image]

-PU-239 can also be used in the nuclear reactor, but mostly it's a dangerous waste and we are just stuck with it.
+PU-239 can also be used in the nuclear reactor, but mostly it's a dangerous waste because it emits alpha particles, and we are just stuck with it.
 The half-life for Plutonium is

 $$t_{\frac12}$$ = 24,000 years